How to List Groups in Linux

 List All Groups

-To view all groups present on the system simply open the /etc/group file.
-Each line in this file represents information for one group.
+To view all groups on the system, open the /etc/group file.
+Each line represents one group:

 less /etc/group